Antora CLI Commands

 Since the playbook file, antora-playbook.yml, happens to be located in the working directory, only the playbook’s file name needs to be specified.

 When the playbook isn’t stored in the working directory, the playbook argument must include the path relative to the working directory or the full path to the playbook file from the filesystem’s root directory.

-The working directory in Example 5 is my-projects.
+The working directory in Specify the filesystem path to the playbook is my-projects.
 The playbook file is stored in home/my-projects/a-project/docs-site.

 my-projects $ antora a-project/docs-site/antora-playbook.yml

-In Example 5, the playbook’s filesystem path relative to the working directory is entered as the command’s sole argument.
+In Specify the filesystem path to the playbook, the playbook’s filesystem path relative to the working directory is entered as the command’s sole argument.

 The file extension of the playbook doesn’t need to be specified.
 Antora auto-detects the file extension as long as the playbook argument includes the file’s stem (e.g., antora-playbook).

-The playbook argument in Example 6 doesn’t have a file extension, so Antora will look for a file matching the playbook’s file stem relative to the working directory.
+The playbook argument in Auto-detection of the playbook file extension doesn’t have a file extension, so Antora will look for a file matching the playbook’s file stem relative to the working directory.

 docs-site $ antora antora-playbook